EastAgile/coleslaw-gem/README.md

 customize these with --features-dir and --reports-dir.

 Now run:
-  $ bundle exec coleslaw --token [Your secret token here] [Project Id]
+  $ bundle exec coleslaw --token [Your secret token here] [Project Token]

 And viola, tests will be uploaded to Coleslaw and rendered.
-Visit https://www.coleslawapp.com/products and start browing your uploaded tests.
+Visit https://www.coleslawapp.com/dashboard and start browsing your uploaded tests.

 ## Contributing